NG-NEST/ng-nest/lib/ng-nest/ui/checkbox/examples/en_US/default/check-all/readme.md

 ---
 order: 6
-label: '全选效果'
+label: 'Check all'
 ---

-`indeterminate` 属性用以表示 `checkbox` 的不确定状态，一般用于实现全选的效果。
+The `indeterminate` attribute is used to denote the uncertain state of `checkbox` and is generally used to achieve the effect of total selection.